 - Online video content is becoming increasingly popular among Internet users in China.
 Many providers of video content prefer to enter into exclusive distribution agreements with Internet portals.
-Accordingly, we believe that the sources for such content are more limited in comparison to other types of content. - The pace of development of widely accepted online payment systems in China has remained slow thus far.
-In response, we have developed and deployed a prepaid point card as an alternative online payment system for our services. - The decrease in the rate of growth of Internet users in China in recent years may continue.
-In that case, we may have to increase our service offerings or increase our marketing and advertising efforts in order for us to continue to grow our business. - A general increase in competition for online services has elevated the importance of brand building and brand awareness.
+Accordingly, we believe that the sources for such content are more limited in comparison to other types of content. - A general increase in competition for online services has elevated the importance of brand building and brand awareness.
 We believe that this trend may require us to increase our marketing and advertising efforts and budgets in order to keep our brand names and the NetEase websites visible and prominent. - We expect that for at least the next several quarters, our fixed costs in connection with our Internet portal business will increase, without a corresponding increase in revenue, due to the ongoing increase in the number of users for our free e-mail service and increasing bandwidth fees resulting from increased usage of the NetEase websites.
 In addition, we expect that the increasing popularity of online video content will increase our cost because it requires significant bandwidth to deliver and requires us to invest in new video streaming technology.